codebyviral/sql-lab/test.txt

-This is a test file that our github connection with lab pc is successfull 🎉
+Github connection with lab pc is successfull 🎉